 These stores try to set prices that are between 5% and 10% lower than their business rivals.
 If you’re successful in finding a cheaper price from other stores, you may be eligible for a special discount or item.

 Being frugal in Singapore requires consistency and dedication.
-If there’s a compelling reason for you to overspend during the holidays, a personal loan from a licensed money lender will be a good option.
+If there’s a compelling reason for you to overspend during the holidays, a licensed money lender personal loan will be a good option.
 Applying for a new loan during the holidays goes against the principles of frugality, so you should only think about borrowing cash when you’ve considered other options.
 Feel free to contact us to know more about our loan products and interest rates.